Interviewee: Jason Steuerwalt

 Credit differentiation had been an important theme for much of this year, but took a backseat somewhat in Q3.
 Going forward, Blackstone expects, and we agree, that being “up in quality” should again be rewarded.
 Economic growth has remained stronger for longer than many expected, including us, but there are signs of potential profit slowdowns, and higher refinancing costs mean the potential for significant credit performance difference between corporate winners and losers is looking more likely.
 If that resumes and potentially accelerates it should provide a strong opportunity set for long/short credit selection.

 Pg 7 – DoubleLine

-As Mike mentioned, we made DoubleLine’s sleeve a tactical overweight at the beginning of this year, and we’ve highlighted the very attractive high level portfolio characteristics here, namely the yield of about 10.5% and low average dollar price, creating what we think is a compelling asymmetric return profile.
-It’s up a few percent YTD but we expect even better performance over a multi-quarter timeframe.
+As Mike mentioned, we tactically overweighted DoubleLine’s sleeve at the beginning of this year, as we believed and we’ve highlighted the very attractive high level portfolio characteristics here, namely the yield of about 11% and low average dollar price, creating what we think is a compelling asymmetric return profile.
+It’s only up less than 2% YTD but we’re still expecting very strong performance over a multi-quarter timeframe.

-The portfolio retains its classic barbell of duration and credit, but it’s significantly more attractive than it has been in years, given that yields for the safer, longer duration assets, namely Treasuries and Agency MBS, are much higher than they were for most of the last decade, without the typical negative convexity of Agency MBS.
-So you get the benefit of a hedge against economic weakness and potential gains from a flight to safety while still producing high levels of income, rather than having a lot of potential downside if rates increase.
-This balances out the credit exposures across the rest of the book, namely non-Agency RMBS, which is still the largest allocation in the portfolio, CMBS, ABS, CLOs, etc.
+I talked last time about the portfolio’s barbell construction of duration and credit, which should be a natural internal hedge of sorts.
+And I’ll sound like a broken record, but that construct is significantly more attractive than it has been in years, even more so now than at our last update, given that yields for the safer, longer duration assets, namely Treasuries and Agency MBS, are even higher than a quarter ago.
+And they were already much, much higher than they were for most of the last decade, without the typical negative convexity of Agency MBS.
+In that government guaranteed part of the portfolio, you can likely get a hedge against economic weakness and potentially significant gains from a flight to safety, while enjoying a high level of carry and not much further downside even if rates increase at a moderate pace rather than a dramatic spike.

 Pg 8 – DBi